Commerce

 2. Connect your wallet

-If you are not using a Coinbase.com account, you will need to link your personal wallet to Coinbase commerce.
+If you are not using a Coinbase.com account, you will be asked to link your self-custody wallet to Coinbase commerce.
 This is a one-time step for new users, and it’s safe and quick.
-You can do this through a wallet extension on desktop, a mobile wallet, or by scanning the QR code.
+You can do this through a wallet extension on desktop, a mobile wallet, or by scanning the QR code (for wallets that support WalletConnect).

 3. Pick a currency and network